amolrv/amolrv.github.io/_posts/2024-09-13-firestore-aggregation.md

 tags: [firestore]
 ---

-# Navigating the Complexities of Firestore Aggregation: A Pragmatic Approach

 As a seasoned developer, I have encountered numerous challenges when working with large datasets in Firestore.
 One such challenge is efficiently managing and aggregating data to provide meaningful insights to users.
 In this article, I will delve into the intricacies of read-time and write-time aggregation, providing real-world examples and code snippets to help you make an informed decision for your application.

 ## Read-Time Aggregation: Simplicity and Immediate Results